danielmartin0/Cerys-Moon-of-Fulgora/README.md

 ## Features

 - Brand new gameplay:
-    - Uncover ancient wrecks from multiple layers of ice.
-    - Repair machine ruins by various methods.
+    - Uncover ancient wrecks from multiple layers of ice, and repair them by various methods.
     - Defrost your factory with a new mechanic, different to Aquilo.
-    - Solve the workings of plutonium.
+    - Solve the workings of plutonium to unlock devastating weaponry for other planets.
     - Unlike planets, the play area is finite.
 Terrain curves as you approach the moon's edge.
 - Traditional mining is combined with a novel recycling chain based on nuclear components.
 Iron is a scarce resource, providing challenge in the early-game.
 Logistic bots appear only later in the gameplay.
 - It is said that due to the solar wind, cargo pods cannot drop resources onto Cerys (without researching a specific technology.)